CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Attacks

 \subsubsection{\bf Locating Decryption/Encryption Instructions}

 In the previous experiments, we have already shown that once the instructions to perform decryption and encryption can be located, the construction of decryption and encryption oracles is effective and efficient.
 Next, we show how to locate such decryption/encryption instructions to bridge the gap towards an end-to-end attack.
+We assume the adversary has some knowledge of binary installed inside the guest VM (\eg, sshd) and its memory layout (\eg, via debugging on her own machine).

 Specifically, on the victim VM, an OpenSSH server (SSH-2.0-OpenSSH-7.6p1 Ubuntu-4ubuntu0.1) is pre-installed. \textit{First}, the adversary learns the version of the OpenSSH binary by monitoring the SSH handshake protocol.
 More specifically, the adversary who controls the hypervisor and host OS monitors the incoming network packets to the victim VM to identify the SSH \texttt{client\_hello} message.
 The victim VM would immediately respond with an SSH \texttt{server\_hello} message, which contains the version information of the OpenSSH server.
 As these messages are not encrypted, the adversary could leverage this information to search encryption/decryption instructions offline from a local copy of the binary.